Red Team Diaries: Physical

 The HR contractor's laptop went into my bag, along with a second, different model (just in case).
 I left the room, posted the stolen key cards back into the mailbox to avoid raising an alarm, and strolled from the building.
 Easy.

-The next installment of this Red Team series 'Episode 2 - Cyber' will be available from 29th June.
+Read the next installment of this Red Team series ‘Episode 2 – Cyber’ here.